 Deadline for Proposals

 All current faculty members and instructors teaching courses at Washington State University are eligible to apply.
-Applications are closed for 2019.
+Applications for 2020 grants coming soon!

 WSU Libraries and Academic Outreach and Innovation (AOI) staff will provide support to instructors who wish to replace costly commercial textbooks with high-quality, no-cost digital educational resources.
 Examples of support include:

 - 1:1 support in locating and either adapting or creating digital resources or a digital textbook.

 - Identifying tools and resources that support student engagement with the digital materials.

 - Building content in Pressbooks to create a digital open educational resource.

 - Invitations to workshops about finding, using and creating open materials.